getrambo/apps-script-tutorial/README.md

 }
 ```

-Click the **Save Project** icon to save your functions before running and testing.
+Click the **Save Project** icon to save your functions before running and testing them.
 ![save icon](./images/08-save-icon.png)

-## Test and authorize functions
+## Test functions

-Test and authorize functions to act on data.
+This step requires you to run and authorize functions to act on data.

 Return to slides and select some text to highlight.